Taut foliations from knot diagrams: Introduction

-This conjecture predicts strong connections among geometric, dynamical, Floer homological, and algebraic properties of 3-manifolds.
-Despite its boldness it is now known that $(1)\Rightarrow (2)$ \cite{OS, Bow, KR2} and that the conjecture holds for all graph manifolds, i.e. those manifolds whose JSJ decomposition includes only Seifert fibered pieces \cite{BC,BGW,BNR,CLW,EHN,HRRW,LS}.
-Moreover, recently Tao Li has proved that $(3)$ implies $(1)$ when $M$ has Heegaard genus two \cite{L1}.
+Boyer, Gordon, and Watson postulated the equivalence of $(1)$ and $(2)$ in \cite{BGW}.
+The question of whether $(2)$ and $(3)$ are equivalent arose informally after $(3)\Rightarrow(2)$ was established \cite{OS, Bow, KR2}, and was first stated explicitly in \cite{J}.
+This conjecture posits deep connections among geometric, dynamical, Floer homological, and algebraic properties of $3$-manifolds, and substantial evidence has accumulated in its favor.
+For instance, it has been verified for all graph manifolds, \ie, those whose JSJ decomposition consists only of Seifert fibered pieces \cite{BC,BGW,BNR,CLW,EHN,HRRW,LS}.
+Furthermore, Li has recently established that $(1)$ implies $(3)$ for manifolds of Heegaard genus two \cite{L1}.

-One possible way to study this conjecture is by exploiting the Dehn surgery description of $3$-manifolds; that is to say, by investigating the conjecture for manifolds that arise as surgeries on a fixed knot or link.
-This is done, for example, in \cite{Roberts3, roberts2, LR, KR1, krishna1, DRdiamond, DRpersistently, S, Stwobridge, Zhao, krishna2}.

-We focus our attention on the case of surgeries on knots.
-We recall the following definition.

-\begin{defn} A knot $K$ in $S^3$ is an \emph{L-space knot} if there exists a positive $r\in \Q$ such that the $r$-framed Dehn surgery on $K$ is an $L$-space. \end{defn} Observe that if $K$ has a negative surgery that is an $L$-space, then the mirror of $K$ is an $L$-space knot.
-Being an $L$-space knot puts strong constraint on $K$: $L$-space knots are fibered \cite{G, Ni} and strongly quasipositive \cite{Hedden}.
-Moreover if $K$ is a non-trivial $L$-space knot, then the $r'$-surgery on $K$ is an $L$-space if and only if $r'\in [2g(K)-1, \infty]$, where $g(K)$ denotes the genus of $K$ \cite{OSrational}.
-The $L$-space conjecture predicts that if $K$ is not an $L$-space knot, and $K$ has no reducible surgeries, then all the non-trivial (i.e. non-meridional) surgeries on $K$ contain a coorientable taut foliation.